BradleyCulley/bradleyculley.github.io/_posts/2025-12-11-My-Side-of-the-Mountain.md

 Over 4 million copies of My Side of the Mountain have been sold⁸.
 About the Newbery Medal, for which My Side of the Mountain was a runner-up:
 <blockquote>
-[The Newbery Medal]...is a literary award given by the Association for Library Service to Children (ALSC), a division of the American Library Association (ALA), to the author of "the most distinguished contributions to American literature for children".
+[The Newbery Medal] ... is a literary award given by the Association for Library Service to Children (ALSC), a division of the American Library Association (ALA), to the author of "the most distinguished contributions to American literature for children".
 The Newbery and the Caldecott Medal are considered the two most prestigious awards for children's literature in the United States.³
 </blockquote>

 Another of Ms. George's books, titled "Julie of the Wolves", fully won The Newbery Medal in 1973.⁴